acmoune/product-reviewer/README.md

 cp webserver/target/universal/webserver-1.0.0.tgz /path/to/docker-image/src/
 ```

-Then, in the `/path/to/docker-image/src/` folder, extract the folder inside `webserver-1.0.0.tgz` and rename it to `webserver`
+Then, from the `/path/to/docker-image/src/` folder, extract the folder from the archive `webserver-1.0.0.tgz` and rename it to `webserver`

 By the end of this step, the `/path/to/docker-image/src/` folder most container five directories: `product-reviewer-client`, `security`, `reviews`, `statistics`, and `webserver`.

-5 - Create a Dockerfile in `/path/to/docker-image/src/` folder and put this content inside:
+5 - Create a Dockerfile in the `/path/to/docker-image/` folder and put this content inside:

 ```sh
 FROM ubuntu:bionic